Ideas For Your Farmers Market Booth Or Vegetable Stand

 We grouped flower arrangements in various places throughout our display and often that was the first thing shoppers commented on when they approached the table.
 Of course, those arrangements were also for sale, as were vases full of flowers that could be bought as singles, and we rarely had any left at the end of the day.

 Countrify your display ... and hide an ugly table

 Just about any table or makeshift stands will do for the farmers market, but covering them with pretty, countrified cloths makes your display look more uniform and attractive.

-Table cloths, if long enough in the front at least, also help to hide extra stock and supplies stored under your table.
+Table cloths, if long enough, also help to hide extra stock and supplies stored under your table.

 Pick A Cloth, Any Cloth, For Your Farmers Market Table

-Yes, they're pretty basic checkered table coverings, but that's the look I like for the market.
-Simple and countrified.
+Yes, this is a pretty basic checkered table covering, but that's the look I like for the market: simple and countrified.

 Craft Your Vegetables for Market

 This was a big selling point for us, particularly when it came to garlic, onions and spicy peppers.
 In addition to selling singles, to be purchased by the piece or the pound (or part of a pound), we made braids of onions and garlic and "ristras" from the peppers.

 We'd create varied lengths and quantities, to give the customers more choice (especially the early birds) and even sometimes mixed the varieties, combining yellow, white and purple onions, for example, in one braid.